 Secret Design Chess Cake

 Since the first episode of the Great British Bake Off where they had to make secret design cakes I decided it was time to show my own secret pattern cake.
-I saw this when I was little and I haven’t made it in over 10 years.
+I used to make this cake when I was little and I haven’t made it in over 10 years.
 It was so much fun getting to make it again and I will be making it a lot more to make up for the time I’ve missed.
 I think what is also great about this cake is the flavour combination.
 Chocolate and vanilla cake in one can only be a good thing.

 You can watch the brand new video I made about making this cake below